andrei-stoica26/henna/README.md

 ```
 ## Functions implemented so far

+`classPlot`: Create a bar plot for a set of items grouped by class and orders
+the items and classes.

 `densityPlot`: Create a density plot for a set of points, optionally displaying
 segements between each point and its nearest neighbor.